Acute and Chronic Bursitis (cont.)

 - Sometimes a mass may be felt resembling a hernia.
 The person may also feel numbness or tingling if adjacent nerves are compressed by the inflamed bursa.

 The trochanteric bursa, at the outer thigh over the hip, can become inflamed to cause trochanteric bursitis.
-Trochanteric bursitis occurs most frequently in overweight, middle-aged women.
+Trochanteric bursitis is very common and occurs most frequently in overweight, middle-aged women.

 - Trochanteric bursitis causes deep, aching hip pain along the side of the hip that may extend into the buttocks or to the side of the knee.